Victor-M16/Smart-Pharmacist/README.md

 The software component is a built from the ground up hospital management system meant to work in tandem with the prototype.
 The main system is a django project named `smartpharmacist`

+## Use Case Workflow
+1. The patient completes a consultation with the doctor, who enters the prescription details into the web system, such as the patient's name, sickness and prescribed medication and instructions to take the medications.
+2. The system automatically generates a unique 4-digit "prescription.code" which it assigns to the prescription the doctor just submitted.
+3. The system sends an SMS message to the patient, containing the prescription.code, the names of the prescribed medications and the associated instructions.
+If the patient has no phone or their phone is off, the code is also displayed on the doctor's screen so the patient can copy it down on a paper or their physical health passport.
+4. The patient goes to the vennding machine prototype,which is in `ready-state`, and inputs the received "prescription.code" on the numeric keypad, using visual feedback from the 16x2 LCD module.
+5. The machine sends the received code to the backend server for processing as a POST request for security.
+6. The backend server checks the code against its prescriptions database and if the code exists and corresponds to a prescription that has not been dispensed yet, then it queries the database for the medications assigned to this prescription and the vending slots where these pre-packaged medications were stored.
+The server responds to to the vending machine after this processing with either an error message if the code was invalid or a list of vending slots in optimised order for the vending machine to rotate to if the code was valid.
+7. If the vending machine received a list of vending slots then it rotates in order of the received slots, allowing the patient to collect all their assigned medications.
+8. The vending machine updates the prescription in the database so that itself and other vending machines know that that prescription code is no longer valid and has been dispensed.
+9. The vending machine goes back into `ready-state`.

 ## Technologies

 1. [Django](https://docs.djangoproject.com/en/5.1/)